mefranklin6/Extron-Frontend-API/README.md

 I ask that if you use this project and find a way to make it better, please consider sending pull requests to make this project better for everyone.

+## Known Issues

+- Calling "ShowPopup" with an invalid popup name will not return an error  This may be a limitation of extronlib.
+As a result, the page state machine will be wrong and the touch panel may not be in the desired state.
+The error is written to the program log though.
+Workaround: check the program log for errors and make sure you're calling valid popup names.

 ## FAQ

 Q: Wouldn't the GUI update slower vs writing the logic on the local processor since it has to contact an external server over the network then wait for a reply?